 The Fall Creators Update will be offered as a free update for devices already running Windows 10.

 Formerly known with the Windows 10 “Redstone 3” codename, this is a continuation of the work introduced with the first Creators Update, and it’ll continue the quest to help consumers to spark creativity.

-- What’s new on the Windows 10 Fall Creators Update
+- What’s new on Windows 10 Fall Creators Update

-- What’s new on Microsoft Edge for the Windows 10 Fall Creators Update
+- What else is new on the Windows 10 Fall Creators Update

-What’s new on the Windows 10 Fall Creators Update
+What’s new on Windows 10 Fall Creators Update